igor71/tomcat-jenkins/README.md

 ### Pre Requirements

-Ubuntu LTS server with SSH & Samba Enabled, user accont - yi with root priviliges
+Ubuntu LTS server with SSH & Samba Enabled, jenkins user accont with root priviliges

 1. Setup network on server to use static IP address